bparanj/crystal/electronics/zettel/capacitor.md

+Capacity - What is the dictionary definition?

 The term "capacitor" comes from the Latin word *capacitas*, meaning "capacity" or "ability to hold."
 A capacitor is a device that has the ability to "hold" or store electric charge.

 The name reflects its primary function: storing electrical energy in the form of an electric field between two conductive plates separated by an insulating material (dielectric).
 When connected to a power source, the capacitor accumulates and stores charge, which it can release when needed.

+Copy the link to Capacitor youtube video.
+Watch and summarize the main points.

+SNIP

 Initially, capacitors were called **condensers**, derived from the Latin *condensare*, meaning "to condense," as they were thought to "condense" the electric charge.
 The term "capacitor" became more common over time as its ability to store charge was emphasized.

+SNIP

 Capacitors are electronic components that store electrical energy as electrical energy in the form of an electric field.
 They can release this stored energy when needed in a circuit.

+You have to explain electric field before explaining capacitor.

+A capacitor is a passive electronic component.
+It stores electrical energy in an electric field.
+They block direct current (DC) from flowing through them.
+They allow alternating current (AC) to pass through them.
+They are used to store energy, filtering and timing applications.

+PENDING

+What does depending on frequency mean here?
+What range of frequency do they allow to pass through.

 ---